 - The University shapes its organisation and activities to the general requirements of efficiency, effectiveness, transparency and simplification.

-- The University autonomously adopts an organisation plan for the services necessary to reach its institutional goals by resolution of the Board of Governors.
+- The University autonomously adopts an organisation plan (issued through the Board of Governors) for the services necessary to reach its institutional goals.

 Article 25 - General Director